 1. If you were planning a vacation on honor of your own 60th birthday and taking along your extended family, including two toddlers, would you look for a destination:

-a. close to home, minimizing travel but also minimizing the sense of getting away from it all
+a. close to home, minimizing travel but also minimizing the sense of getting away from it all2.
+If you were deciding how long said vacation would be, would you choose:

 b. somewhat more distant, necessitating a few hours’ worth of travel but increasing the exotic factor